College of Liberal Arts

 Where and when will I take the exam?

-You will take your exam at the TLC offices, which is located in BUR 230 in the west wing of the second floor of Burdine Hall.
-We will work with you to arrange a day and time during our office hours for you to take the exam.
+You will take your exam at the TLC office, which is located in BUR 230 in the west wing of the second floor of Burdine Hall.
+We will work with you to arrange a day and time during our office hours to take the exam.

 How long do I get to complete the exam?